Over the years, I have found there are probably six main types of persons who visit this blog:

 One of the current themes of my various investigations happens to revolve around the concept of affinity.
 You may have heard about the idea of chemical affinity.
 I have been working on some theories around privacy, culture, peace and social affinity.

-Privacy is important to people for many reasons, one of which is safety.
 As far as consanguinity is concerned, my father's family tree leads back along its paternal line into Northern Ireland, an area also known as Ulster.
 Along the maternal line it leads mainly to London, Huntingdonshire and Belgium.

 My mother's family tree leads to Shropshire on both sides.
 I know that my own loyalty and affinity is towards truth and gentleness.
 Even so, I am aware that any family history is likely to lead to evidence of truth being hidden or distorted for a variety of reasons.